highcharts/node-export-server/README.md

 - `--noLogo`: Skip printing the logo on a startup.
 Will be replaced by a simple text (defaults to `false`).
 - `--hardResetPage`: Determines whether the page's content should be reset from scratch, including Highcharts scripts (defaults to `false`).
 - `--browserShellMode`: Decides whether to enable older but much more performant _shell_ mode for the browser (defaults to `true`).
+- `--validation`: Decides whether or not to enable validation of options types (defaults to `true`).

 ### Debugging Config